 - Life insurance considerations like these questions to ask for life insurance

 2. Investing for Impact

-Impact investing has grown extraordinarily the last few years as companies like Warby Parker, Tom’s shoes and others have made it a point to have to give be a part of their mission statement.
+Impact investing has grown extraordinarily in the last few years as companies like Warby Parker, Tom’s shoes and others have made it a point to have to give be a part of their mission statement.

 There are several ways that you can invest for impact to ensure your money is deployed with a purpose.